yugabyte/ybm-cli/docs/ybm_cluster_encryption_update.md

 ### Options

 ```
       --encryption-spec string   [REQUIRED] The customer managed key spec for the cluster.
                                  	Please provide key value pairs cloud-provider=AWS,aws-secret-key=<secret-key>,aws-access-key=<access-key>.
-If specified, all parameters for that provider are mandatory.
+                                 	aws-access-key can be ommitted if the environment variable YBM_AWS_SECRET_KEY is set.
+                                 	If the environment variable is not set, the user will be prompted to enter the value.
   -h, --help                     help for update
 ```